LAVA-LAB/logRASM/ReadMe.md

 1. Examples of trained logRASMs (Figure 5 in [1])
 2. Ablation study on the 2D benchmarks (Table 1 in [1])
 3. Ablation study on the 3D and 4D benchmarks (Table 2 in [2])
-4. Experiments on the 2D benchmarks with policies pre-trained with other RL algorithms in Stable Baselines3 (Table 3 in [1])
+4. Experiments on the 2D benchmarks with policies pre-trained with other RL algorithms in Stable-Baselines3 (Table 3 in [1])
 5. Comparison of our Lipschitz constants to LipBaB (Table 5 in the appendix of [1])

 Since reproducing all these results takes multiple weeks, we also provide an option to reproduce the results partially.